 50-50 in 2020 History in a Nutshell

 The Dream: Maggie Tinsman, former Republican State Senator from Davenport, had long dreamed of having an Iowa Campaign School for women.
 In 2009, she asked Jean Lloyd-Jones, former Democratic State Senator from Iowa City, to join her in that effort.
-At the time, there were 32 women in the Iowa Legislature, 24 in the House and eight in the Senate.
-Iowa was one of two states that had never had a woman governor nor sent a woman to the U.S. Congress.
+At the time, there were 32 women in the Iowa Legislature, and Iowa was one of two states that had never had a woman governor nor sent a woman to the U.S. Congress.
 Jean suggested a 10-year campaign with the goal of electing women to fill half the seats in the Iowa Legislature and half of Iowa’s Congressional delegation, and a woman Governor by 2020–the 100th anniversary of women’s suffrage in this country.
-A former state legislator dubbed it “50-50 in 2020” and the name stuck.

 The Launch: We assembled a 14-member Board of Directors, seven from each political party, with age, ethnic and geographic diversity.
 We partnered with the Iowa Women’s Foundation, which served as our fiscal agent and provided tax-deductible status.
 We sketched out a ten-year plan, established a website, printed a brochure, and made display boards.
 We launched our initiative with press conferences in seven cities on September 22, 2010.